aptech/docs/docs/CR-sorthcsorthcc.rst

 Format
 ----------------
-.. function:: sorthcc(x, c)
+.. function:: srothc(x, c)
+              sorthcc(x, c)

-    :param x:
+    :param x: data
     :type x: NxK matrix or string array

-    :param c:
-    :type c: scalar specifying one column of x to sort on
+    :param c: specifying one column of x to sort on
+    :type c: scalar

-    :returns: y (*NxK matrix or string array*) equal to x and sorted on the column c.
+    :returns: y (*NxK matrix or string array*) equal to *x* and sorted on the column *c*.

 Remarks
 -------